Otto Lasch

 Otto Lasch (25 June 1893 in Pleß, Oberschlesien – 28 April 1971) was a German general in the Wehrmacht during World War II who commanded the LXIV Corps.
-He was also a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.

-Lasch married Lisette Wrobel in 1919.
-They had two daughters.
+Lasch commanded German forces in the Battle of Königsberg and surrendered the city of 9 April 1945.

 Career

 After World War I, Lasch served in the Freikorps in the East Prussian city of Lyck.
 He joined the Wehrmacht in 1935 and later took part in Operation Barbarossa, playing a pivotal role in capturing Riga in early July 1941.
 He rose to the rank of General of the Infantry and functioned as Commandant of Königsberg in East Prussia from November 1944 onward.
 As Fortress Commandant of Königsberg he was responsible for defending the city and maintaining order among the flood of refugees fleeing from the advancing Red Army.

 Following heavy fighting and a three month siege of the city during the Battle of Königsberg by the 36-division-strong 3rd Byelorussian Front under Ivan Chernyakhovsky, Lasch disobeyed Hitler's orders and surrendered Königsberg to the Red Army on 9 April 1945.
 As a result of his surrender Hitler sentenced him in absentia to death by hanging, and his family in Berlin (plus his wife and eldest daughter who were in Denmark), was arrested.

 They were released after the Surrender of the Wehrmacht.

 Lasch went into Soviet captivity and was convicted as a war criminal in the Soviet Union and sentenced to twenty-five years in a corrective labor camp.
 He was released in 1955.
 Lasch died in Bonn in 1971 and is buried in Bad Godesberg with his wife, who predeceased him.

 Lasch authored So fiel Königsberg.
 Kampf und Untergang von Ostpreußens Hauptstadt, which was published in 1958.
 In 1965 he wrote Zuckerbrot und Peitsche about his years as a Soviet prisoner of war.